JerrySheh/jerrysheh.github.io/source/sentences/index.md

 ——《怦然心动》

-Bryce's grandfather says about Juli, \"Some of us get dipped in flat, some in satin, some in gloss....
-But every once in a while you find someone who's iridescent, and when you do, nothing will ever compare.
+Bryce's grandfather says about Juli, "Some of us get dipped in flat, some in satin, some in gloss....
+But every once in a while you find someone who's iridescent, and when you do, nothing will ever compare."

 ——《Flipped》